edcuba/esp8266-led/README.md

 ## Description

-The application provides a simple browser interface for controlling LEDs attached to ESP8266 board.
+The application provides a simple browser interface for controlling LEDs attached to the ESP8266 board.
-Server is runnning directly on ESP8266 board.
+Server is runnning directly on the ESP8266 board.
 User can connect to the device using WiFi access point.
 - SSID: ESP8266
 - WPA2 password: xcubae00